yu-ming-chen/tp/docs/UserGuide.md

 statistics that can offer you useful insights regarding your spending habits.

 What's more, NUSave has:
 - a **Command Line Interface (CLI)** catered to those who can type fast and prefer to use a keyboard.
+In other words, you navigate the application by keying in text-based commands into a command box that is provided.
+More information regarding how the command book looks like can be found in the layout section [here](#3-layout).
 - a **Graphical User Interface (GUI)** to provide you with a visually appealing and aesthetic user experience.
+What you see on screen is what you get.

-### 1.1.
-Purpose of document
+### 1.2.
+Purpose
-The purpose of this document is to provide a detailed reference for you to learn how to use NUSave to its fullest potential.
+The purpose of this document is to serve as a guide for new users on how to get started in NUSave as well as to provide a detailed reference for veteren users on how to use the different commands that are available in NUSave.

 ## 2. About the user guide
 ### 2.1.
 Symbols